TeamMood/teammood.github.com/_posts/2023-03-27-How being organized can boost your team's mood.markdown

 layout: post
 ---

-*Disclaimer: This is a guest post from our friends at Routine.
+*This is a guest post from our friends at Routine.
 They know a lot about self organization and productivity and have built a great (and free) product about it.
 You can sign up for access [here](https://www.routine.co/){: target="_blank"}.*

 In any organization or team, one of the critical factors that can impact the overall productivity and success of the team is organization.